Pranav150604/AarthikSakhi/README.md

-# FinanceGPT
+# AarthikSakhi

-FinanceGPT helps you take control of your finances.
+AarthikSakhi helps you take control of your finances.
 It offers personalized financial advice—similar to consulting with a human advisor.
-With features like AI chat, financial snapshotting, and goal planning, FinanceGPT helps you set, track, and achieve your financial goals.
+With features like AI chat, financial snapshotting, and goal planning, AarthikSakhi helps you set, track, and achieve your financial goals.

 Built with **Next.js** and **AI**, this open-source template helps developers spin up their own financial advisor apps quickly.